 Searching for the right publication to submit your work can be a daunting task.
 There are thousands of literary magazines, more are popping up every day, and several are going under at any given time.
 So how do you keep up?
 Where do you look?

-Duotrope is an online database of markets for poetry, fiction, nonfiction, and visual arts with listings for just over 6,000 markets.
+Duotrope is an online database of markets for poetry, fiction, nonfiction, visual arts, and literary agents with listings for over 6,000 markets.
 There is a subscription fee, but it’s only $5 a month, or $50 for a year.
 You can even try the site for free for seven days.